wu-theodore/DRAM/README.md

 and labels to a valid tuple, which can be passed into utils.convert_to_dataset() to obtain test and training datasets.
 Should return the training and test datasets.

-Currently contains data for: MNIST
+Currently contains data for MNIST, additional tests and corresponding data run on BICI servers.

 ### BaseLayers.py
 Defines basic layers used for convolutional and fully-connected components of the DRAM model under the Layers class.